slavatrofimov/BI2AI-Hackathon/Student/02-Dataflows.md

 It is important to note that the Adventure Works IT team had originally built their data warehouse on a ["snowflake" schema](https://learning.oreilly.com/library/view/data-warehousing-fundamentals/9780471412540/9780471412540_the_snowflake_schema.html).
 While this design works for the enterprise, the structure of the model separating the product catalog into three tables and customer information into two tables is a source of confusion for business users.
 The new model in Power BI should simplify this structure and represent Customer as a single entity and Product as a single entity.

+Once the data has been extracted, prepared and modeled, Adventure Works sales team would like you to build a report to analyze sales and demonstrate how artificial intelligence can be used to understand key drivers of sales volume and identify anomalies in daily sales.

 ## Success criteria
-1. A data flow built on AdventureWorksDW that includes the business entities in the requirements
+1. A dataflow built on AdventureWorksDW that includes the business entities in the requirements
-1. A configured refresh schedule for the data flow
+1. A configured refresh schedule for the dataflow
 1. A Power BI model which includes all business entities
 1. A report that helps illustrate sales by product and sales by geography that can be filtered / sliced by year
+1. A report visual that automatically identifies which product attributes and customer socioeconomic characteristics influence the sales amount to increase.
+1. A report visual that automatically finds anomalies in daily sales amounts and helps to explain which geographic areas and products might be responsible for the anomaly.

 ## Hints